Risley-Propagandist/Risley-Charter/README.md

 question is removed from his or her Kommittee office.
   16. **Deallocations.** Motions to revoke an allocation (deallocate) require the same margin to pass as the original motion.
 (Fall 2007)
+17. **The No Airing of Grievances Amendment** With the exception of staff reports, subkommittee reports, and announcements on the agenda at the commencement of Kommittee, no business shall be conducted without an associated motion.
+(Spring 2015, [^9])

 ======